Neobyzantine Octoechos: Debates about the sticheraric melos

-Until the 1880s, important masters like Konstantinos the Protopsaltes followed Iakovos in his negative attitude to the New Method.
-He still wrote notated manuscripts and refused categorically the use of modern notation.
+Until the 1880s, important masters like Konstantinos the Protopsaltes followed Iakovos in his negative attitude toward the New Method.
+He still wrote notated manuscripts and categorically refused the use of modern notation.
 He disregarded the New Method as a cause of corruption and an obstacle in the path to the Byzantine tradition.

-But he arranged a compromise, an argosyntomon version which was not as short as Petros Peloponnesios' compositions and not as long as the realisations published as Iakovos' Doxastarion.
-In liturgical practice Iakovos' Doxastarion argon must still have proven as too long, but Konstantinos Terzopoulos could demonstrate that Konstantinos' Doxastarion argonsyntomon was not simply an abbreviation of Iakovos' compositions, the vocal range became even wider, so that Konstantinos' versions usually supported certain kalophonic elements, as they had been still present in the style called "sticherarikos argos".
+But he arranged a compromise: an argosyntomon version that was not as short as Petros Peloponnesios' compositions and not as long as the realisations published as Iakovos' Doxastarion.
+In liturgical practice, Iakovos' Doxastarion argon must have still proven to be too long, but Konstantinos Terzopoulos could demonstrate that Konstantinos' Doxastarion argonsyntomon was not simply an abbreviation of Iakovos' compositions.
+The vocal range became even wider, so that Konstantinos' versions usually supported certain kalophonic elements, as they had still been present in the style called "sticherarikos argos."

-Without any doubt a synoptic analysis which compare different layers of the tradition, can always find interesting parallels to the old models.
+A synoptic analysis, which compares different layers of the tradition, can always find interesting parallels to the old models.
 Hence, it is important not to underestimate the last generations who were still familiar with the papadic school.
-For psaltes of the current tradition they still provide the key for all layers of the older tradition.
-In fact, the biggest collection, which had remained in larger parts unpublished, are Chourmouzios' transcriptions into the reform notation of the New Method.
+For psaltes of the current tradition, they still provide the key for all layers of the older tradition.
+In fact, the biggest collection, which had remained mostly unpublished, are Chourmouzios' transcriptions into the reform notation of the New Method.
 He made two cycles of the "old sticherarion" based on 14th-century sticheraria, 4 volumes based on the 17th-century notation written by Germanos of New Patras, and 5 other volumes based on the transcription of Germanos' contemporary Panagiotes the New Chrysaphes.
-On this background, even Iakovos' Doxastarion argon had been only slow in comparison with Petros Peloponnesios, the traditional psaltic art had enlarged the stichera to a degree, that an abridgement had become necessary—a project which started with Petros Peloponnesios' teacher Ioannis Trapezountios and his foundation of the "New Music School of the Patriarchate".
+On this background, even Iakovos' Doxastarion argon was only slow in comparison with Petros Peloponnesios; the traditional psaltic art had enlarged the stichera to such a degree that an abridgement had become necessary—a project which started with Petros Peloponnesios' teacher Ioannis Trapezountios and his foundation of the "New Music School of the Patriarchate."

-On the one hand, it was evident that the oral tradition of the sticheraric method was confused between the conventional and the kalophonic method.
-Probably the mixture had been also occasionally useful for a flexible practice, because kalophonic techniques like teretismata helped to adapt to the length of the ritual during greater feasts.
-On the other hand, a skilled protopsaltes who was interested to demonstrate his knowledge of the kalophonic art, could as well integrate kalophonic elements in shorter performances and he was imitated by other even less experienced psaltes, who appreciated the performance.
+On one hand, it was evident that the oral tradition of the sticheraric method was confused between the conventional and the kalophonic method.
+Occasionally, the mixture had probably also been useful for a flexible practice because kalophonic techniques like teretismata helped to adapt to the length of the ritual during greater feasts.
+On the other hand, a skilled protopsaltes who was interested in demonstrating his knowledge of the kalophonic art could also integrate kalophonic elements in shorter performances, and he was imitated by other, less experienced psaltes who appreciated the performance.